Zynga Analytics at its Peak

 The following slide is from a presentation that Ken Rudin, Zynga’s former VP of Analytics, gave in 2010.

 Zynga stressed the importance of having science (metrics and the ability to test hypotheses) in addition to the art and creativity of game-making.
-This slide is from a presentation by Ken Rudin in 2010.
+This slide is from a by Ken Rudin in 2010.

 success requires art and science